mardillu/bulk-file-download/README.md

-# BulkDownloader
+# BulFile Downloader

 ### You can use this Downloader, where:
-You want to download 100's of images in background
+You want to download 100's of files in background
-You want progress of each file being downloaded and total images downloaded.
+You want progress of each file being downloaded and total files downloaded.

 ### What this can do:
 - You can download bunch of images in a go